Rabbit Hole Hay's Blog

 Even knowing that, we are committed to remaining vigilant both in how we monitor and how we move forward with product safety as it relates to RHDV2.
 We will be paying close attention to all the hay we source in the coming days and months to ensure it is processed in a way that helps us keep your small pets safe.

-What’s the Difference Between RHDV1 and RHDV2?
+Q. What’s the Difference Between RHDV1 and RHDV2?

-As stated above, RHDV1 has been around since the 1980s but wasn’t identified in the U.S. until the 2000s only infecting wild rabbits.
+A. RHDV1 has been around since the 1980s but wasn’t identified in the U.S. until the 2000s only infecting wild rabbits.
 RHDV2 appeared in France in 2010 and was confirmed in North America in 2018.
 The biggest difference between the two is that RHDV2 has been confirmed to infect both wild AND domesticated rabbits in North America.

 RHDV1 Facts: